What is Price Comparison Software?

 Choosing the right price comparison tool is easier said than done.
 Several price checking software tools exist on the market, and from a surface-level point of view, they all tend to offer the same product for your company.
 However, key differences exist between the price comparison software providers you may find.
-This article will help you identify important factors that can make the difference between an adequate price comparison tool and an excellent one, so that you may select the best software according to your company’s needs and goals.
+This article will help you identify important factors that can differentiate between an adequate price comparison tool and an excellent one, so that you may select the best software according to your company's needs and goals.

-Choosing the right price comparison tool
+How to choose the right price comparison tool

 The most important aspect of choosing the right price comparison software comes down to the seemingly minor aspects of how the tool being offered works.
-They are far more important than it may seem at first, and also may be difficult to identify at a glance.
+They are far more critical than it may seem at first, and also may be difficult to identify at a glance.
 When you are taking a look at the software being presented to you, take careful consideration into the following details:

 Check the data.
 The data collected and analyzed by any price comparison tool will be the basis of your pricing strategy.
 It is one of the most important factors that can make or break a good price comparison software.
 Knowing this, take the time to find out how accurate the data offered by this tool is.
 A data rate of 90% may sound great at first, but keep in mind this can translate to you possibly comparing thousands of products incorrectly as a result.

 Also try to find out how often this data is checked for accuracy, and when it is delivered to you.
 Many eCommerce retailers utilize dynamic pricing, meaning they change their prices up to several times per day.
-Your software provider may be giving you very accurate data that was collected at noon each day, but if you’re comparing and changing your own prices at 3pm, this data may already be out-of-date and therefore much less useful to you for price comparison.
-Ideally, as a retailer you should be able to request your data at the exact time that you need it.
+Your software provider may be giving you very accurate data that was collected at noon each day, but if you’re comparing and changing your own prices at 3 pm, this data may already be out-of-date and, therefore, much less useful to you for price comparison.
+Ideally, as a retailer, you should be able to request your data at the exact time that you need it.